vgene/bencher_scrape/README.md

 Therefore:

 1. Install [gnuplot](http://www.gnuplot.info/) either by way of your system package manager or by following one of [these](http://www.gnuplot.info/download.html).
-I am using version 5.2 (installed with homebrew), and the default terminal type is 'qt'.
+On MacOS (10.15.2), I am using version 5.2 (installed with homebrew), and the default terminal type is 'qt'.
+On Ubuntu (14.04.6 LTS), I am using version 4.6 with default terminal type 'jpeg'.

 2. If you ran the `bench.sh` script for both the unmodified _and_ modified versions, then the `gnuplot-script` will be automatically copied into the same directory as the individual crate data.